RenderKit/embree/README.md

 Windows
 -------

-To compile Embree under Windows you need a recent version of Visual Studio that supports C++11.
-We have tested Visual Studio 2013, Visual Studio 2012, and Visual Studio 2010.
-Under Visual Studio 2013 you can enable AVX2 in CMake, however, Visual Studio 2012 supports at most AVX, and Visual Studio 2010 at most the SSE4.2 CMake configuration.
+To compile Embree under Windows you need Visual Studio 2013 or Visual Studio 2012.
+Under Visual Studio 2013 you can enable AVX2 in CMake, however, Visual Studio 2012 supports at most AVX.

 Embree supports to use the Intel® Threading Building Blocks (TBB) as tasking system.
 For performance and flexibility reasons we recommend